 What are the safety standards and regulations applied to the use of preservatives?

 Before preservatives can be used in any product, including cleaning products and detergents, they are rigorously tested, reviewed, and approved by the Environmental Protection Agency (EPA) to ensure they don't have unintended consequences on humans or the environment.

 Preservatives must meet the federal safety standards and be evaluated through a risk assessment study by the EPA before they are approved for use in consumer and industrial cleaning products.
 The EPA determines the level of risk by evaluating the relationship between hazard and exposure.
 Hazard refers to the potential negative impact of the substance.
-In contrast, exposure considers how it's used, how much, how often, and for how long you use the preserved cleaning product.
+In contrast, exposure considers how it's used; how much, how often, and how long the preserved cleaning product is used.
 Both hazard and exposure are considered when formulating cleaning products, which is why it's so important to use the product as intended and according to the directions on the label.

 Once a preservative has been evaluated and approved by the EPA, it can be used in cleaning products in the U.S. In addition to federal requirements, preservatives must also be registered to meet state standards.
 For example, the state of California conducts its own extensive assessment (independent of the EPA) prior to approving a preservative for use in a product.